 - We can't continue to ask students to shoulder tuition increases, due to our inability to respond agilely to change.
 If you've been at the Trustee meetings over the past several years, you know that I am pushing for financial and structural changes to ensure that Delta College remains a great educational leader. - Delta College can't avoid change.
 If you don't respond with urgency you cease to exist as a viable entity.
 That is an unstainable and damaged culture. - I've lived it my entire career through DaimlerChrysler and now Dow DuPont.
 The recent news from General Motors was an encouraging sign of a new culture that acts proactively vs. waiting for a crisis.
 It was an example of courageous leadership that responded to a changing landscape and trends that impact their business model such as urban living, a ride sharing economy and electric vehicles. - We at Delta can learn a lot from this example.
-Like GM, we are not in a crisis but when we look at the landscape around us, we see increased competition for a dwindling number of potential students. - When I moved back to the area 10 years ago, Midland closed 5 elementary schools - o Bay City's population has declined by 40% since 1960. - The City of Saginaw has seen population decrease every decade for the past 50 years with double-digit declines every decade since I was born and it now has a population that is 50% the size of when Delta College first opened its doors to students. - Michigan State University had applications drop by more than 8% this year and still took its largest class ever. - Delta has seen credit drop from approx. 250,000 in 2009 to what could very well be 160,000 this year! - The structure, practices and organizational design of the college are no longer sustainable.
-And we need to act with greater urgency and agility, in order to build a strong future. - Student are our customers; in this environment we need to be more customer focused than ever. - We need to offer programs and classes that directly respond to how, when and where our customer's prefer. - o That likely means weekend, more nights, condensed courses, etc. - I did my MBA at the University of Michigan they offered day-time, evening, weekend, condensed (8 week) and online classes all from the same great faculty...
-They offered this flexibility despite turning away more than 2/3 of applicants!
-You could earn a degree by just taking weekend classes or evening classes.
+Like GM, we are not in a crisis but when we look at the landscape around us, we see increased competition for a dwindling number of potential students. - When I moved back to the area 10 years ago, Midland closed 5 elementary schools. - Bay City's population has declined by 40% since 1960. - The City of Saginaw has seen population decrease every decade for the past 50 years with double-digit declines every decade since I was born and it now has a population that is 50% the size of when Delta College first opened its doors to students. - Michigan State University had applications drop by more than 8% this year and still took its largest class ever. - Delta has seen credit drop from approx. 250,000 in 2009 to what could very well be 160,000 this year! - The structure, practices and organizational design of the college are no longer sustainable.
+And we need to act with greater urgency and agility, in order to build a strong future. - Student are our customers; in this environment we need to be more customer focused than ever. - We need to offer programs and classes that directly respond to how, when and where our customer's prefer. - That likely means weekend, more nights, condensed courses, etc.

 Page 3 of 8, Minutes of December 11, 2018 Board Meeting.
-Subject to approval by the Board of Trustees.
+Approved by the Board of Trustees during the January 2019 Regular Meeting.